 All of the interest, attraction and rapid growth of Content Marketing was a bit ahead of Steve Jobs unfortunate passing in 2011.
 But without the vision, tenacity and remarkable innovation that Steve created in his abbreviated life, many of the foundational technologies of Content Marketing would never have been possible.

 Skeptic after skeptic often made the mistake of underrating or misjudging Steve’s abilities and revolutionary goals.
 Former Apple CEO, John Sculley, once said “High tech could not be designed and sold as a consumer product.”
 And Business Week wrote “Sorry Steve, Here’s Why Apple Stores Won’t Work.”
-A Harvard Business School professor even said “The iPod will likely become a niche product.”
+A Harvard Business School professor even said: “The iPod will likely become a niche product.”
 The result, wrong, wrong, and wrong.

-As a creative entrepreneur without equal, his passion for perfection and ferocious drive revolutionized six industries including: personal computers, animated movies, music, phones, tablet computing, and digital publishing.
+As a creative entrepreneur without equal, his passion for perfection and ferocious drive revolutionized six industries including personal computers, animated movies, music, phones, tablet computing, and digital publishing.

-An early and influential relationship.
+An early and influential relationship with Steve Jobs.